Three key takeaways on how you can prepare yourself financially for a post-Covid world.

 Singapore will also be doing more to reduce its carbon footprint as the threat of climate change is indeed very real.
 One way it’ll do this is by encouraging the use of electric vehicles and thus an increase in petrol duties by 10 cents and 15 cents per litre of intermediate and premium petrol, respectively with immediate effect.
 Perhaps it’s timely to think about whether you really need that car and save up on transport expenses.
 To offset this increase in duty, active drivers of taxis and private-hire vehicle will get a petrol duty rebate of S$360 disbursed over four consecutive months in addition to the 15% road tax rebate that will be given to owners of passenger cars.

-In time, my hope is that we all become more conscious about our energy and water consumption and play our part to leaving the world a better place for our next generation.
+In time, my hope is that we all become more conscious about our energy and water consumption and play our part in leaving the world a better place for our next generation.
 Because it does not matter how much of a financial legacy we leave for our loved ones if there is no world left for them to live in.